EZ-Robotics/EZ-Template/README.md

 [![License: MPL 2.0](https://img.shields.io/badge/License-MPL%202.0-brightgreen.svg)](https://opensource.org/licenses/MPL-2.0)
 # EZ-Template
 Simple PROS template that handles drive base functions for VEX robots.

+This is mainly for personal use to make my life easier when programming new robots, and decided to make it public.

 [Autonomous routines that used EZ-Template](https://photos.app.goo.gl/yRwuvmq7hDoM4f6EA)